-- (20) The minimum pass marks in internship assessment shall be 50 out of 100. - (21) After successful completion of Internship, the Dean shall then issue the certificate of satisfactory completion of internship training as prescribed by the Veterinary Council of India. - (22) A candidate shall become eligible for registration with State or Union Territory Veterinary Council only on the award of the B.V.Sc and A.H. degree or production of a provisional degree certificate by the University. - 13.
-Examination and Evaluation.
-(1) It shall be the responsibility of the teacher(s) or instructor(s) to ensure that the topics to be covered in the theory and practical in each course shall be recorded through a lecture or practical schedule and distributed to the students at the beginning of each course and the Head of the Department or Dean shall ensure that the schedule is adhered to and alternate arrangements are made to cover up the loss in case of any eventualities of unavoidable reasons that lead to non-adherence of the above schedule. - (2) Work distribution chart of each teacher shall be available with Dean's office for inspection of the Council and in each subject, professors and senior teachers shall be actively involved in teaching, especially in conducting practical for degree course. - (3) The examination shall be to assess whether the student has been able to achieve a level of competence and for academic assessment, evaluation of practical aspects of the curriculum shall receive much greater emphasis leading to separate examinations and requiring the student to secure a minimum of 50% marks, in theory as well as in practical, in each such examination. - (4) The weightage of theory and practical shall be in the ratio of 60:40 respectively. - (5) The distribution of marks for objective and subjective questions in each subject shall be in the ratio of 40:60 respectively in annual examinations provided the format of question paper in internal assessment shall be as per the choice of instructor(s). - (6) The schedule of examination during Bachelor of Veterinary Science and Animal Husbandry course shall consist of internal assessment and annual examinations as detailed below, namely:-
+- (1) It shall be the responsibility of the teacher(s) or instructor(s) to ensure that the topics to be covered in the theory and practical in each course shall be recorded through a lecture or practical schedule and distributed to the students at the beginning of each course and the Head of the Department or Dean shall ensure that the schedule is adhered to and alternate arrangements are made to cover up the loss in case of any eventualities of unavoidable reasons that lead to non-adherence of the above schedule. - (2) Work distribution chart of each teacher shall be available with Dean's office for inspection of the Council and in each subject, Professors and senior teachers shall be actively involved in teaching, especially in conducting practical for degree course. - (3) The examination shall be to assess whether the student has been able to achieve a

+- level of competence and for academic assessment, evaluation of practical aspects of the curriculum shall receive much greater emphasis leading to separate examinations and requiring the student to secure a minimum of 50% marks, in theory as well as in practical (separately), in each such examination. - (4) The weightage of theory and practical shall be in the ratio of 60:40, respectively. - (5) The distribution of marks for objective and subjective questions in each subject shall be in the ratio of 40:60 respectively in annual as well as internal examinations. - (6) The schedule of examination during Bachelor of Veterinary Science and Animal Husbandry course shall consist of internal assessment and annual examinations as detailed below:

-Internal Assessment First Second Third Course coverage 30% 60% 90% Max.
-Marks 40 Max.
-Marks 40 Max.
-Marks 40 Weightage 10 Weightage 10 Weightage 10 Annual examination (Theory) Paper-I Max.
+Assessment Course coverage Marks Weightage First Internal 30% Max.
+Marks 40 Weightage 10 Second Internal 31% -60% Max.
+Marks 40 Weightage 10 Third Internal 61 % -90% Max.
+Marks 40 Weightage 10 Annual examination (Theory-External) Paper-I Max.
 Marks 100 Weightage 20 Paper-II Max.
-Marks 100 Weightage 20 Annual examination (Practical) Paper-I Max.
+Marks 100 Weightage 20 Annual examination (Practical- External) Paper-I Max.
 Marks 60 Weightage 20 Paper-II Max.
 Marks 60 Weightage 20